kawsar121/13_react_with_firesbase_4/README.md

             * Make a user with making a gmail and pass
             * Show a error message in display, using usesatate
             * show a successful message
+            * add passoword Hide and Show option
+            * creat a regular exp. for password validation
+            * successfully complete a forget password button